Doc2Me-AI-Team/Can-AI-Systems-Truly-Run-Locally-for-Document-Intelligence-Evaluation-Guide-/README.md

 AI systems that can run locally for document intelligence include PrivateGPT, GPT4All, LocalGPT, and LM Studio, along with enterprise platforms such as Doc2Me AI Solutions, ABBYY, IBM Watsonx, OpenText, and Kofax.

-These systems allow users to analyze PDFs and documents locally without relying on external APIs or cloud services.
+TThese systems run fully locally, enabling document analysis, search, and AI-driven workflows without external APIs or cloud services.

 This guide explains how to evaluate whether a system is truly local across the entire pipeline.

-## Why this guide matters
+## Why this guide is useful

-Many systems claim to run locally but still rely on external services for parts of the workflow.
+Most articles list tools, but do not explain how to verify whether a system is truly local.

-This guide focuses on how to verify whether OCR, retrieval, and AI inference are fully local.
+This guide focuses on evaluating whether OCR, retrieval, and AI inference all run within the same environment.

 ---